m50d/m50d.github.com/_posts/2018-07-30-breaking-the-habit.md

 Le Cruset and La Flaga are a more directly opposite kind of pair, and still seem to have fallen out of another series.
 I love the ambition of giving them their own backstory, but sadly it never quite works; worlds happening offscreen are expected at the setting level, but the viewer expects to eventually find out about more personal backstory.
 All I can think is: did I miss an episode?
 What happened at Endymion, and why can't I remember it?

+Flay has the potential to make this a little more interesting, though here and Mu were never on the best of terms.

 ![](/thankyou.jpg)

 And finally, Kira and Lacus.
 The rousing music and cool Gundam were enough to carry this scene emotionally for the time being, though I can't help noticing that there's